LegrandNico/hmm-mne/README.rst

 State-specific power spectra
 ----------------------------

-The frequency content of the three states show that the model successfully discriminated between the 25 Hz burst, the 40 Hz burst and the noise.
+The frequency content of the three states show that the model successfully discriminated between the noise, the 40 Hz and the 25 Hz burst.

 .. figure::  https://github.com/LegrandNico/mne-hmm/blob/master/Images/Spectral0.png
   :align:   center